openai/iaf/README.md

 `n_h` is the number of deterministic featuremaps used throughout the model.

-`depths` denotes the depths of the *levels* in the model.
+`depths` is an array of integers that denotes the depths of the *levels* in the model.
 Each level is a sequence of layers.
 Each subsequent level operates over spatially smaller featuremaps.
 In case of CIFAR-10, the first level operates over 16x16 featuremaps, the second over 8x8 featuremaps, etc.

 Some possible choices for `margs.posterior` are:
 - `up_diag`: bottom-up factorized Gaussian